putera/MMM-Yeelight/README.md

         module: 'MMM-Yeelight',
         config: {
             // See 'Configuration options' for more information.
+            // remove the lights parameter if you want to control all the lights on the network
             lights: [
             	{ name: 'My Kitchen Light 1', ip: '192.168.1.10'},
             	{ name: 'Living Room 1', ip: '192.168.1.11'},